ritvikindupuri/Orbitwatch-final-/README.md

 OrbitWatch has migrated from a traditional Client-Server model to a **Thick Client** architecture.
 This ensures zero latency in orbital propagation and protects data privacy by running machine learning inference directly within the user's browser sandbox.

+### Architectural Overview
+The diagram below illustrates the complete component interaction model.
+Note how the **Browser Runtime** encapsulates the entire logic stack—including the Physics Engine (SGP4) and the AI Inference Engine (TensorFlow.js)—isolating it from external network dependencies after the initial data fetch.

 ![System Architecture](https://i.imgur.com/cu6xW8n.png)

 ---